This is our Essential Guide to Surfing California. Keep reading for everything you need to know to plan your ultimate California surfing trip.

 Of course, tacos are a staple in these parts, so when in San Diego lookout for Taco Surf for hearty dishes, Baja Bay Surf & Taco in Ventura, not forgetting Surf City Fish Grill in Huntington, for more of the same.

 In California, you’re spoilt for choice with everything from hipster hotels to cheap and easy motels, and all that’s in between.
-Here’s just a few of our top picks:
+Here are just a few of our top picks for where to stay when surfing California:

 If you’re on a budget, The Freehand Downtown in Los Angeles is a hotel-hostel hybrid affair with an ever-so cool clientele to liven it up.
 At $28 a night, it’s also exceptional value.